graphs4value/refinery/subprojects/docs/src/learn/docker/index.md

 Must be at least as large as `REFINERY_XTEXT_THREAD_COUNT`.

-:warning: Excessively large values may overload the server.
-Make sure that _all_ Refinery threads can run at the same time to avoid thread starvation.

 **Default value:** equal to `REFINERY_XTEXT_THREAD_COUNT`

 #### `REFINERY_MODEL_GENERATION_THREAD_COUNT`

 Number of threads used for model semantics calculation.
 A value of `0` allows an _unlimited_ number of threads by running each semantics calculation in a new thread.

-:warning: Excessively large values may overload the server.
-Make sure that _all_ Refinery threads can run at the same time to avoid thread starvation.
-Each model generation task may also demand a large amount of memory in addition to CPU time.
+:warning: Each model generation task may also demand a large amount of memory in addition to CPU time.

 **Default value:** equal to `REFINERY_XTEXT_THREAD_COUNT`